-People like to be consistent in their beliefs, and when you can back up these beliefs and actions with real images you will make the chances of them making a purchase far more likely.
+People like to be consistent in their beliefs, and when you can back up these beliefs and actions with actual images you will make the chances of them making a purchase far more likely.

 The humour effect is integral to the psychology of marketing

-For example, if you’re trying to sell a product to working class people and you’re using academic language in your text the chances of you making a sale will be diminished.
+For example, if you’re trying to sell a product to working-class people and you’re using academic language in your text, the chances of you making a sale will be diminished.

 The endowment effect is when the value of an object increases once someone has had it in their possession.